How to buy the best Fitbit fitness tracker

 From a cheap and cheerful £40 clip-on fitness tracker to a £300 smartwatch, the Fitbit Ionic, Fitbit offers plenty of choice.
 The best Fitbit devices accurately log your steps, are a breeze to use and are comfortable to wear.

 Whether you want a simple tracker for everyday use, or something more advanced with a heart-rate monitor and smart notifications, we've tested a Fitbit tracker for you.
-If you simply want to find out which models aced our tests, head to our Best Buy fitness watches and activity trackers.
+If you simply want to find out which models aced our tests, head to our list of best fitness watches and activity trackers.

 But, we’ve also found some Fitbit activity trackers that lagged behind when it comes to accuracy.
 We’ve uncovered Fitbit devices that reported double the number of calories burned - meaning you’ll have burned half as many calories as you think - and overstated step count by more than 30%.